OlimilO1402/Sys_DisplayMonitor/README.md

 Project started in may 2024.
 This example shows how to read and write display settings.
 It contains the classes Monitor, DisplayDevice and DeviceMode.
 It may replace the VB.Screen object.
-It works with Unicode in VB6-x86 as well as in VBA, VBA7-86 & VBA7-x64.
+It's got Unicode and works in VB6-x86 as well as in VBA, VBA7-86 & VBA7-x64.

 ![DisplayMonitor Image](Resources/DisplayMonitor.png "DisplayMonitor Image")